varneegatheva/Property-Maintenance-Logbook/README.md

 The **user stories** included:
+- As a user, I want to add properties to my log book
-- add a date stamped log entry to the book list
+- As a user, I want to view properties in my log book
-- view my list of entries in the list
-- delete an entry from my list
-- select and view an entry from my list
+- As a user, I want to be able to add inspection to a property
+- As a user, I want to be able to view all inspections in a property
+- As a user, I want to view an inspection by date for a property